Exfoliation (cosmetology): Exfoliation net

-Micro-bead scrubs
+Microbead scrubs

-Micro-bead scrubs are cosmetic products that contain small plastic spheres that act as exfoliating components when scrubbed against skin.
+Microbead scrubs are cosmetic products that contain small plastic spheres that act as exfoliating components when scrubbed against skin.
 The plastic beads act as alternatives for natural, eco-friendly exfoliating agents such as pumice, oatmeal, and walnut husks.
-Microbeads are commonly composed of the material polyethylene terephthalate (PET); however, they can also be made with other plastic materials as well.
+Microbeads are commonly composed of the material polyethylene terephthalate, but can also be made with other plastic materials.

 When scrubbed against the skin, the beads polish the skin by removing the dead skin cells from the top layer of the skin.
 The steps involved to use a micro-bead scrub include softening the skin using lukewarm water, gently scrubbing the product against the skin in circular motions, and rinsing the product off the skin.

+Due to the significant environmental impact and harm caused to marine ecosystems, microplastic beads have been banned by many countries.

 Pumice

-Pumice, which is an igneous rock that is composed of solidified lava that rapidly cools with gas bubbles being trapped inside of it, is commonly used as an exfoliating material.
+Pumice, an igneous rock that is composed of solidified lava that rapidly cools with gas bubbles being trapped inside of it, is commonly used as an exfoliating material.
 Pumice is a decently abrasive material, making it useful as an exfoliating agent.

 Pumice stone can be effectively used as an exfoliation tool on calluses or corns, often found on feet, to remove the dead skin cells.

 To effectively use a pumice stone as an exfoliation tool, soaking the affected area in warm water until the skin begins to soften is a recommended first step.
 The pumice stone then must be wet before rubbing against the affected area with moderate pressure for about 2 to 3 minutes.

 Dermaplaning

 The exfoliating process of dermaplaning requires a single blade razor resembling a scalpel called a dermatome.
 The dermatome is gently dragged across the skin on the face to remove the top layer of dead skin cells and peach fuzz.
-This process helps the skin to absorb products better and boost the production of collagen, which improves the texture and tightness of the skin.
+This process helps the skin to absorb products better and to improve the texture of the skin.
+Dermaplaning does not stimulate collagen production.

-A common misconception is that the peach fuzz that is removed via dermaplaning will grow back thicker and darker, giving the appearance of a beard.
+A common misconception is that the vellus hair (known as peach fuzz) that is removed via dermaplaning will grow back thicker and darker, giving the appearance of a beard.
 This has been denied by dermaplaning specialists, who state that the removal of the dead skin and peach fuzz does not impact growth, color, or texture of facial hair.

 The procedure is recommended to be performed by an aesthetician.
 In most cases, the blade must be used on clean, dry skin and covers the forehead, cheeks, chin, nose, and neck.
 However, dermaplaning can also be performed on skin that has oil applied to it.

+Hair removal

+Some methods of hair removal also mechanically exfoliate the skin.